nardhar/mini-mvcs/README.md

 **Are you planning to add a View layer?**

-Although it is a somewhat MVC framework, my only intention is to work for REST apps (that is something that creates html responses), so I wouldn't add a proper View layer, unless it serves for formatting and generating the JSON response.
+Although it is a somewhat MVC framework, my only intention is to work for creating REST apps, so I wouldn't add a proper View layer, unless it serves for formatting and generating the JSON response.

 ## TODO

 Obviously there is a lot of work to do to improve this library, starting with (and in no particular order):
-- Give it a better name
+- Give it a better name.
 - Create a cli command for generating an app, models, controllers, services.
 - Make Sequelize and Express optional.
-- Include HATEOAS generation utilities.
+- Include HATEOAS generation utilities (I have some ideas, just need to refine them).
-- Improve the Error API (Is it ok to be a class?).
-- Improve the REST templater (A wrapper may be a better idea).
-- Make it pluggable.
+- Make it pluggable at all possible levels, although my intention is not for this to become a super library, but instead, to be a mini-framework for creating dry, simple and extensible REST apps.
 - Make CrudController and CrudService a plugin (or at least put them in another library).
+- Improve the Error API (Is it ok to be a class?) and make it pluggable.
+- Improve the REST templater (A wrapper may be a better idea) and make it pluggable.